stevebeer/openvpn-server/README.md

 sudo apt-get install git
 ```

-Then download the latest setup script with:
+Then download the latest setup script via the command line with:

 ```shell
 cd